Growth hormone boosters are popular dietary supplements because of their exaggerated claims and promises for quick weight loss.

 L-arginine may effectively induce small peaks in HGH synthesis when taken as an intravenous infusion.
 Yet, oral administration of L-arginine shows mixed results.

 Most studies do not report any increase in GH levels, while some trials combining L-arginine with L-ornithine (which is not present in GF-9) report a 35.7% increase in growth hormone.
-Yet, the benefit is temporary and does not affect mean daily HGH levels.
+Yet, the benefit is temporary and does not affect daily HGH levels.

 In one study, oral L-glutamine increased growth hormone synthesis by 19%, 30 minutes after administration, and the effects quickly dissipated within the first hour.
 No other studies have shown any results.